 The big showcase of the chocolate festival every year for locals is the Baci from the Perugina chocolate factory, but dozens of other countries’ sweets are on display as well.
 Tours are available at the factory (in English and Italian) with aboundance of chcocolate to taste!
 Info on Perugina factory tours

-This year, Eurochocolate will run from October 18-27.
+This year, Eurochocolate will run on October 19-28.
 A Chococard (for repeat offenders) is well worth your money during your visit.
 The card will give you special offers, discounts, and even free samples from the various booths.

 What are you waiting for?
 Your chocolate fantasies will become a reality at this year’s Eurochocolate festival!
 (You can thank us later.)